giggleby/shim/py/test_list_editor/backend/DEVELOPER_GUIDE.md

 * `scripts/`, the folder storing scripts for certain tasks.
 * `api/`, the folder storing the endpoint processing logic.
+* `schema/`, the folder storing the data models used to validate the parameters, body, and response.
+* `models/`, the folder storing the data models used by each controller.
+* `controller/`, the folder for interacting with different "models"(resources).
-* `tests/`, the folder storing unit test for the backend.
+* `middleware/`, the folder for storing the decorator middleware.

 The `api/` folder has the following logic.